koniz-dev/docker-cookbook/COOKBOOK.md

 # 🐳 Docker Cookbook

-> Tổng hợp các best practices, kỹ thuật tối ưu, và patterns phổ biến khi viết Dockerfile cho production.
+> A comprehensive collection of best practices, optimization techniques, and common patterns for writing production-grade Dockerfiles.

 ---

-## 📑 Mục lục
+## 📑 Table of Contents

 - [0.
 Fundamentals](#0-fundamentals)
 - [1.
 Multi-stage Builds](#1-multi-stage-builds)